OpenCadia/OpenCadia/README.md

 The data will display once you are connected, although most of the sensors display data only when the engine is running.
 If you connected and then turn the engine on, you have to wait a bit so that the program reconnects.

 The program was made with ease of use in mind.
-With it you can view TESTS data, SENSORS data, FREEZE FRAME data, display and clear the trouble codes and view live graphs.
+With it you can view TESTS data, SENSORS data, FREEZE FRAME data, display and clear the TROUBLE CODES and view live GRAPHS.
 Currently it only displays live data - no recording and replay is possible.

+**NOTE: The program only displays the engine data, not airbags, ABS and body control systems.
+Even if your adapter supports that, you will need a more specialized program for that.**

 ### Video presentation on YouTube(click on it):
 [![PYOBD Youtube video 2021](https://img.youtube.com/vi/u3oWU_zEY5E/0.jpg)](https://www.youtube.com/watch?v=u3oWU_zEY5E)